High-explosive anti-tank: Variants

+Multipurpose

 With the effectiveness of gun-fired single charge HEAT rounds being lessened, or even negated by increasingly sophisticated armoring techniques, a class of HEAT rounds termed high-explosive anti-tank multi-purpose, or HEAT-MP, has become more popular.
 These are HEAT rounds that are effective against older tanks and light armored vehicles but have improved fragmentation, blast and fuzing.
 This gives the projectiles an overall reasonable light armor and anti-personnel and material effect so that they can be used in place of conventional high-explosive rounds against infantry and other battlefield targets.
 This reduces the total number of rounds that need to be carried for different roles, which is particularly important for modern tanks like the M1 Abrams, due to the size of their 120 mm rounds.
 The M1A1/M1A2 tank can carry only 40 rounds for its 120 mm M256 gun—the M60A3 Patton tank (the Abrams' predecessor), carried 63 rounds for its 105 mm M68 gun.
 This effect is reduced by the higher first round hit rate of the Abrams with its improved fire control system compared to that of the M60.

-High-explosive dual-purpose

-Another variant of HEAT warheads has the warhead surrounded with a conventional fragmentation casing, to allow the warhead to be more effectively used for blast and fragmentation attacks on unarmored targets, while remaining effective in the anti-armor role.
-These are sometimes referred to as high-explosive dual-purpose (HEDP) warheads.
-In some cases, this is merely a side effect of the armor-piercing design.
-In other cases, this dual role ability is specifically added to the design.
+Another variant of HEAT warheads surround the warhead with a conventional fragmentation casing, to increase its effectiveness against unarmored targets, while remaining effective in the anti-armor role.
+In some cases, this is merely a side effect of the armor-piercing design, whilst other designs specifically incorporate this dual role ability.